-edits: .5 erequisites: Completion of Basic Drawing & Design 1 & 2 are essential for success Grade: 11,12 proudly supported by ELEVATE Scull RAMA MONUME
+Credits: .5 Prerequisit Prerequisites: Completion of Basic Drawing & Design 1 & 2 are essential for success

 Students will develop an individual style in painting through the study of various styles in art history using acrylics, tempera, water color, mixed media, and collage.
 Exploration of the basics of color, design, composition and drawing are the strong foundations of this class.
 Development of a portfolio and a language of art criticism are emphasized.